 White dinner jackets have been a formal wear option in warm climates since the 1930s.
 It is an exquisite dress typically worn during summer months (from Memorial Day to Labor Day).
 Dinner jackets are also a classic dress for formal nights on cruises.
 Most dinner jackets worn today are single-breasted with a shawl-style lapel that is self-facing.
 A self-facing lapel or collar is the same fabric as the rest of the jacket.
 You will note that tuxedos have a satin lapel instead of the self-facing lapel.

-Though we refer to these as white dinner jackets they are actually available in white and off white (or winter white).
-Since wool cannot be woven in pure white, all better dinner jackets are made in an off white or ivory color.
-However, many men do require a pure white dinner jacket for fraternal groups, orchestras, etc. so we do offer them.
-That said, if you plan on wearing a dinner jacket to a formal function, we highly suggest that you wear the off white option.
-All dinner jackets should be matched with black formal tuxedo trousers, a white tuxedo shirt, black cummerbund and bow tie.
-Yes, even if you choose the off white jacket, your shirt should definitely be pure white.
+Though we refer to these as white dinner jackets, they are available in white and off-white (or winter white).
+Since wool cannot be woven in pure white, all better dinner jackets are made in an off-white or ivory color.
+However, many men require a pure white dinner jacket for fraternal groups, orchestras, etc., so we offer them.
+If you plan on wearing a dinner jacket to a formal function, we suggest you wear the off-white option.
+All dinner jackets should be matched with black formal tuxedo trousers, a white tuxedo shirt, a black cummerbund, and bow tie.
+Yes, even if you choose the off-white jacket, your shirt should definitely be pure white.